nymexhub/Theatherflix/README.md

 ## Copyright and license

 Copyright JS Foundation and other contributors, http://js.foundation under [the GPU/GPL](LICENSE).
-Founded and Started by Felipe Alfonso Gonzalez, felipe@nodeio.us - CC2018-Present.
+Founded and Started by Felipe Alfonso Gonzalez, felipealfonsog@fleep.io - CC2018-Present.